Geometry and topology of geometric limits I: The bi-Lipschitz model theorem for brick manifolds

 Next suppose that one of $V_1, V_2$, say $V_1$, lies outside $B$ whereas $V_2$ is contained in $B$.
 In this case, $A$ passes through a joint contained in the upper or the lower front of $B$.
 We only consider the case when $A$ passes through a joint in the upper front.
 The other case can be dealt with in the same way just by turning the figure upside down.
-Since $A$ passes through a joint in the upper front, we have $\boldsymbol{T}(B) \cap V_1=\emptyset$, which implies that the last vertex $u_\infty$ of $g_B$ is contained in $\phi_{g_B}(v)$.
-As in the previous paragraph, we have $u_1 < u < u_\infty$ and $u_1, u_2 \in \phi_{g_B}(v)$ whereas $u \not\in \phi_{g_B}(v)$, which contradicts Lemma 4.10 of \cite{mm2} as before.
+Since $A$ passes through a joint in the upper front, we have the vertical projection of the core curve of $\boldsymbol{T}(B)$ is disjoint from that of the core curve of $V_1$, which implies that the last vertex $u_\infty$ of $g_B$ is contained in $\phi_{g_B}(v)$.
+As in the previous paragraph, we have $u_1 < u < u_\infty$ and $u_1, u_\infty \in \phi_{g_B}(v)$ whereas $u \not\in \phi_{g_B}(v)$, which contradicts Lemma 4.10 of \cite{mm2} as before.
 Also in the case when both $V_1$ and $V_2$ lie outside $B$, we can argue in the same way considering joints which $A$ passes contained in the upper and the lower fronts.
 Then we see that the first and the last vertices are contained in $\phi_{g_B}(v)$ whereas $u$ is not.
-This again contradicts Lemma 4.10 in \cite{mm2}.
-This completes the proof. \end{proof}
+This again contradicts Lemma 4.10 in \cite{mm2}, which completes the proof. \end{proof}

 The next lemma is obtained from Otal \cite{otal} for hyperbolic 3-manifolds homeomorphic to $S \times \reals$ for a hyperbolic surface $S$.
 Since the only condition that is necessary for the proof is the fact that the manifold can be filled up by incompressible pleated surfaces (with bounded genus), his argument also works in our settings. \begin{lemma} There is a constant $k_0$ depending only on $\chi(S)$ such that for any $k \geq k_0$ and tubes $V \in \cv[k]$, the core curves $c$ of the $V$ are mapped by $f_3$ to unknotted and unlinked closed geodesics, \ie there is a isotopy of $S \times(0,1)$ which takes $\iota_N(c)$ to disjoint collection of simple closed curves lying on horizontal surfaces. \end{lemma}